 But soon, as they got more and more information about the Scythinas, the Greeks artists began showing the foreign Amazons with Scythian style clothing and weapons, and they show them on horseback.
 And we can even see two types of horses on the vase paintings.
 Some Amazons ride tall, mean horses.
 Akhal Teke is the name now for those horses, they were bred for speed in the desert.
 And they also rode small sturdy steppe ponies.
 Both of those types of horses correspond to the two types of horses that are found in Scythian graves.
 Some of them are actually mummified by the permafrost and dry conditions, as in these examples (photos).

 Scythian riders rode bareback.
-They didn't have stirrups.[Stirrups were invented by the Turks in the 6th c AD - SB] They had light, or no reins at all.
+They didn't have stirrups.[Stirrups were invented by the Turks in the 2nd-c AD, and came to Europe with Avar Turks.- SB] They had light, or no reins at all.
 They guided their horses with their thights, knees, and feet, and voice commands.
 And many Greek vases and sculptures depict Amazons writing barefooted with heel and ankle guards against chafing.
 (Photo) Detailed vase painting shows an Amazon tying on ankle guards or spurs.